 An investigative committee spokesman says the woman set off the bomb in front of the metal detectors at the station entrance early Sunday morning.

-Television footage shows a big orange fireball just inside the station while smoke pours out of the windows.
+Television footage shows a big orange fireball just inside the station as smoke pours out of the windows.

 No one has claimed responsibility for the attack.
 But authorities found what they say was the bomber's severed head.
 They identify her as coming from Dagestan, a republic in the nearby volatile North Caucasus.